 In approximately six weeks, you should be able to return to all of your normal activities, although you should protect the incision sites from direct sunlight for about a year because the skin in these areas is more delicate and susceptible to burns.

 You may feel more comfortable wearing a well-fitting sports bra 24 hours a day for up to three months after breast surgery.
-It is important to follow the specific instructions given to you by Dr. and his staff regarding scar care, as this will drastically benefit the appearance of any the wounds once healed.
+It is important to follow the specific instructions given to you by Dr. and his staff regarding scar care, as this will drastically benefit the appearance of the scar once healed.

 If you’re contemplating breast augmentation surgery, you will want to consider the total cost of the procedure.
 The average surgeon’s fee for breast augmentation surgery is usually less than $4,000.
 But it is important to remember the surgeon’s fees do not include other charges associated with breast augmentation surgery.
 Additional fees to factor in are surgery center or hospital charges, anesthesia, other medical tests associated with surgery, and prescriptions.